 Dental Bridges – Hoover, AL

-to Replace Missing Teeth
+Natural Restorations to Replace Missing Teeth

-Why Choose Moulton Dentistry for Dental Bridges?
+Why Choose Moulton Dentistry of Hoover for Dental Bridges?

-- Emax and Zirconia Materials Utilized for Restorations
+- Natural-Looking Emax and Zirconia Materials Utilized

 - Dentist and Team Excited and Proud to Help Patients

-What is a Bridge?
+What Is a Dental Bridge?

-How is a Dental Bridge Attached?
+How Is a Dental Bridge Attached?

 Over the next two or three appointments, we’ll complete your bridge placement.
 During the first appointment, Dr. Moulton modifies your existing tooth structure on either side of the gap.
 This is done by removing a small amount of tooth enamel and dentin.

 The bridge must be fabricated as precisely as possible so that your bite stays even and so the teeth on opposing sides of your mouth properly match it.
 To get the most accurate restoration possible, we take impressions of your modified teeth and send them to a dental lab.
 There, expert lab technicians construct your permanent bridge.

 Typically, we adhere a fixed bridge to natural teeth sitting adjacent to the gap in your smile.
 False teeth, also known as pontics, are designed to replace your missing teeth.
 The dental crowns are cemented onto natural teeth, which allows for long-term support of the restoration.